PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-06 08:46:05
+Last updated: 2024-04-06 08:46:39
-Random Quote: A wolf is not a kraken.
-What the kraken grasps it does not lose, be it longship or leviathan.  -  Victarion Greyjoy
+Random Quote: Baby, can we grow sandwiches behind the garage? - Marshall Eriksen